jillnagya/Ada/JNAresume.md

 #### Graduate Assistant - Western Washington University History Department
 ##### Sep 2010 - Mar 2012
-* Graded exams and research papers for History 103 (US History through 1865) and History 104 (US History 1865 - Present) under the supervision of Dr. Marc Richards.
+* Graded exams and research papers for History 103 (US History through 1865) and History 104 (US History 1865 - Present) under the supervision of Dr. Marc Richards

 #### Intern/Volunteer - National Archives and Records Administration
 ##### Mar 2011 - Aug 2011

-During my time as an intern at NARA, I successfully lobbied for greater social media outreach to engage potential users of a new generation and to publicize new or newly-processed collections.
+* Successfully lobbied for greater social media outreach to engage potential users of a new generation and to publicize new or newly-processed collections

-* Appraised an accession of postmaster scrapbooks of newspaper clippings from Seattle and Washington state, dating to the early 20th century
+* Appraised an accession of postmaster scrapbooks of newspaper clippings from Seattle and Washington State, dating to the early 20th century
 * Processed the records of and wrote finding aids for:
     * The records of the Malheur and Colville National Forests
-    * 180 cu. ft. of court exhibits (documents, architectural drawings, and artifacts) from the Western District Court of Washington in Tacoma, dating from the 1880s to the 1960s, as part of a team
+    * 180 cubic feet of court exhibits (documents, architectural drawings, and artifacts) from the Western District Court of Washington in Tacoma, dating from the 1880s to the 1960s, as part of a team
     * Records of the Colville Indian Agency Education Supervisor
-* Created social media posts to promote interesting finds in the stacks and helped with lobby displays
 * Assisted in reference requests
 * Completed NARA workshops KA-1 (Records Management Overview), KA-5 (Asset and Risk Management), and KA-6 (Records Management Program Development)